Bereavement Support Foundation Course

 The Bereavement Support Foundation course (BSF) is the national Cruse foundation course for anybody wanting to work with clients as a qualified bereavement volunteer.

 We normally run two courses every year.
 There will be an opportunity to meet with the course tutors to learn more in detail and for you to decide whether it is right for you.

 People who complete the course satisfactorily and wish to become Cruse volunteers are then invited for a final interview.
 If successful, they are allocated a supervisor, and they will be fully supported when they will see their clients.

-The Autumn ABC Course will take place on the following Saturdays between 9.30am and 4.30pm at Wesley Memorial Hall, New Inn Hall Street, Oxford OX1 2DH
+The Spring Course will take place on the following Saturdays at Wesley Memorial Hall, New Inn Hall Street, Oxford OX1 2DH

-By its nature the course is unsuitable for anyone who has experienced a close bereavement in the last two years.
-Completion of the course is not a guarantee of acceptance as a Cruse Bereavement Support Volunteer although most successful trainees do go on to work with us.
+By its nature the course may be unsuitable for anyone who has experienced a close bereavement in the last two years.
+Completion of the course is not a guarantee of acceptance as a Cruse Bereavement Volunteer although most successful trainees do go on to work with us.

 If you have any questions when considering whether to apply, you can contact me on email@example.com or on 01865 202242 weekday mornings only,